| Destination |

 Our Top 5 Things to do in Puerto Rico

-• Explore the hills and waterfalls of El Yunque with a great day trip to this National Forest.
+Explore El Yunque: the hills and waterfalls make for great exploration with a day trip to this National Forest.

-• Spend plenty of time exploring the history and culture of Old San Juan.
+Old San Juan: Spend plenty of time exploring the history and culture of the island.

 The best time to visit is between November and April.
 This is the dry season so you’ll have the best chance of clear skies and mild weather.
 This is also the busiest tourist season.
 December and March are the busiest time of year.